pimplibence/beagle/docs/application.md

     @appConfigurator()
     public async fooConfigurator(): Promise<void> {
         /**
-         * At this step you can configure the application, for example:
+         * At this step you can configure the application, for application:
          *  - start any bussiness logic
          *  - start services
          *  - start http server